"One man cried -- and told me he hadn't cried in twenty years."

 This was to be an all-day workshop with Jewish men and women who were studying playback theatre with Efy, in Kfar Vradim.
 Efy had been to Omega Institute and has worked with me and the Beyond Words group there.
 So Beyond Words helped her organize this big group of mostly women, and just two men, all Jews.

 That was happening beautifully with this group.
 Anna and I walked around and facilitated, reading people’s energy.
 You kind of work the room, moving from person to person, helping them in places where they’re stuck to keep the energy building and building.
-It creates a huge energy field you can work with and move around, like a giant organism.
+It creates a huge energy field you can work with and move around, like a giant organ

 From doing this so many years, I can spot where energy is throbbing and wanting to break through.
 I look at the room and often pinpoint one person in whom the energy has built to such a pitch that when I work with that person, they will take the whole room with them.
 It’s as if that single person becomes the key that facilitates the entire group process.

 In this particular group, I looked around the circle and, noticing one woman, I could feel there was something very powerful that needed to go through her.
 When I focused in on her, she quickly went to a very early place of needing her mother.
 I took her to an old and raw childhood trauma, where she re-experienced the loss of her mother when she was just a young child--and then she completely let go.
 Her cries and her pain, in turn, opened up the room.
-As often happens when one person really lets go and breaks through, a lot of people start feeling things at once.
-It feels like an electrical charge goes through the room and everyone feels the jolt and comes alive.
+As often happens when one person really lets go and

 Everyone was thrilled by what had happened that day.
 When we finished, you could look around the room and see that people were feeling their energy and were fully alive.